Climate-based potato planting guide for Winnipeg, Manitoba

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Potatoes in Winnipeg
+How Frost Affects Planting Dates for Potatoes in Winnipeg

 Winnipeg usually has about 122 frost-free days, with a typical last spring frost around May 23 and a typical first fall frost around September 22.